Auguste Prévot-Valéri: Early career

 Le fond du rû (date unknown): The stream called "le grand rû" by the villagers of Villiers-sur-Morin inspired Prévot-Valéri from the very beginning of his career.

 The birth record of Valéri Prévost states that he was born in the town of Villeneuve-sur-Yonne, the son of Élisabeth Prévost, a domestic worker; no father was recorded.

 Little is known about his life until he moved to Paris and became a pupil of the sculptor Bénédict Rougelet.
-He first exhibited at the annual Paris Salon in 1882 as a sculptor, listed in the program as Valéri Prévot (with no letter "s" in his last name).
+He first exhibited at the annual Paris Salon of 1882 as a sculptor, listed in the program as Valéri Prévot (with no letter "s" in his last name).
 In 1883 he again exhibited a sculpture and was listed as Auguste Prévot-Valéri, the name he used from that time onward, signing his works Prévot-Valéri, sometimes using all capitals, and sometimes a more stylized script.

 At the end of 1883 he exhibited paintings in the Exposition des Jeunes Artistes (he was twenty-six).
 The reviewer in Journal des Artistes described him as a painter of abundant talent who had not yet found his métier:Prévot-Valéri stops us and surprises us…The artist has real talent…but how is it that he treats landscape in such disparate ways?…We saw first a small, delightful landscape: Petit ruisseau à Villiers, like Courbet but with more clarity, in any case strongly, beautifully painted.…Effet du soir surprised us.
 A vague, purplish landscape, barely touched.
 One would have said Jules Breton.
 Then Les Bœufs dans un chemin creux in yet another key, darker and more serious.
 All this is very well separately, filled with talent, but in which of these paintings do we find the real Prévot-Valéri?

-In the program for the 1884 Paris Salon, he was listed as a pupil of the renowned landscape painter Antoine Guillemet and exhibited both sculpture (a plaster medallion portrait of Sarah Bernhardt, who owned the piece) and a landscape, Le ruisseau de Villiers.
+In the program for the Paris Salon of 1884, he was listed as a pupil of the renowned landscape painter Antoine Guillemet and exhibited both sculpture (a plaster medallion portrait of Sarah Bernhardt, who owned the piece) and a landscape, Le ruisseau de Villiers.

 In 1885 he moved from boulevard Malesherbes, 69, to rue Aumont-Théville, 6, an address he was to keep for the rest of his life.
 The street was only a block long; the long building with Prévot-Valéri's atelier was also home to numerous other artists, including J. M. Barnsley, George Wharton Edwards, Carlos-Lefebvre, and Joseph de La Nézière.
 The building still stands, and from the street can be seen the large, high windows that make its rooms ideal for artists' studios.

 In the program for the Paris Salon of 1887, Jules Lefebvre was listed for the first time as one of Prévot-Valéri's teachers.

 Like a number of other artists, he was drawn to the pastoral and riparian landscapes around the town of Villiers-sur-Morin, where his circle included Armand Guéry and Amédée Servin.
 Placards on a self-guided walk in the town note the locations where he painted Le clos Monsieur; Seine-et-Marne (1898) and Le fond du rû; Villiers-sur-Morin.